 SFOF welcomes many diverse types of planned gifts.
 You may choose to give through a charitable trust, by including SFOF in your will, or by listing us as a beneficiary of a life insurance policy or retirement fund.

-If you would like more information or are already including SFOF in your estate plans, please let us know.
-We would love to thank you now!
+If you would like more information or are already including SFOF in your estate plans, please contact us at firstname.lastname@example.org.

 Types of Planned Gifts